-Pupils will receive an attainment grade (A-D) and an effort grade (1-4) along with a target for improvement for their next piece of work.
+Pupils will receive an attainment grade (A-D) along with a target for improvement for their next piece of work.
 These targets correspond to the list pasted into the front of pupils' exercise books.
 On receipt of their books pupils must write out their targets in full.
 Teaching staff are available at the end of lessons, break times and lunch times for extra help.
 Formal assessment will take the form of written assignments, group work and debating, presentations and end of unit tests.